Using Hilbert transform and classical chains to simulate quantum walks: Energy and heat spreading densities

-We here explain through a method we call ``quasi particle velocity approach (QPVA)'' why we get the Arcsine law of $\rho(m,t)$ in harmonic chain.
+To understand this U-shape, we here propose a method we call ``quasi particle velocity approach'' (QPVA), which perfectly gives rise to the Arcsine law in the harmonic chain.

-Our main idea is that in harmonic chain, phonons viewed as quasi particles starting on the origin will spread out ballistically with $m=vt$.
-Then for this ballistic case, given the probability distribution function (PDF) of such quasi particle's velocity $h(v)$, the density then is
+Our main idea is that in a linear chain, phonons can be understood as quasi particles.
+They start on the origin and will spread out ballistically with $m=vt$.
+In this case, given the probability distribution function (PDF) of the particle's velocity, $h(v)$, the density is given by